AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 In STM32 MCUs, the user will basically use two boot regions.
 The first is the **main system memory**, which starts at address 0x1FFF in STM32F07x devices (see [1], section 6.3.14 for the addresses of the other devices in the family).
 The main system memory contains the bootloader program that is flashed by STM at the factory.
 One of the main reasons for the adoption of the STM32F072/071 devices is the USB DFU capability of their bootloader, that is, the possibility of upgrading the flash program memory from the USB peripheral.
 Devices without this capability need a dedicated communication, called In-System Programming or Serial Wire Debug for STM (SWD for short), to have their flash memory upgraded.
 This boot option is used when the user want to re-flash their keyboard, which is not often but still needed very seldomly.

-The second boot region that the end user willl need is the **main flash memory**, located at 0x08000000, where the operating firmware like QMK is to be flashed.
+The second boot region that the end user will need is the **main flash memory**, located at 0x08000000, where the operating firmware like QMK is to be flashed.
 Resetting the MCU into this are is what you would expect from the word *reset*.
-It stops execution and re-starts it from the beggining of the program, which can be needed in many cases such as if the keyboard firmware has stopped due to a bug or if the keyboard is simply showing erratic behavior, or after flashing the keyboard.
+It stops execution and re-starts it from the beginning of the program, which can be needed in many cases such as if the keyboard firmware has stopped due to a bug or if the keyboard is simply showing erratic behaviour, or after flashing the keyboard.

 Booting from SRAM or the empty check are primarily development options which the end user will much, much rarely use; hence, we want to limit the boot options to system memory and flash memory.
 The problem then becomes: **how to develop a user-friendly way to make available the flash memory and system memory choices into an end product, which requires minimal knowledge about the system's intricacies and can still be reliable enough?**